-The new water park in Duplo Valley opened a couple of years ago and is one of the park’s biggest draws.
-Be warned: it’s a real sun-trap.
+The water park in Duplo Valley is one of the park’s biggest draws.
+Bring swimwear and towels (changing cubicles are available) but be warned: it’s a real sun-trap.

 There are two areas.
 The lower section is open to all.
 The upper one, which contains water slides and rides, has some height restrictions and at busy times (basically, any remotely warm day) the amount of time you can spend there will be restricted.

 If your kids do become bored of the constant queuing, it pays to have a cache of distractions to keep them happy.
 Snacks, drinks, smartphones or a notepad and pen add up to more fun and less whining.

 If you’re close enough to Windsor to make regular visits possible, annual passes are a no-brainer.
 They pay for themselves by your third visit.
 Plus, depending on what type you go for, they entitle you to discounts on food and shop purchases, free parking and entry into other attractions, all of which add up.

 If you only have preschoolers and are happy to avoid weekends and school holidays, there is also a cheaper annual preschool pass which allows you and a child access to the park on weekdays during school terms, when it’s much quieter.